flutter/website/index.md

     </section>

     <section class="homepage__interop card">
-        <h1>Platform interop and native code</h1>
+        <h1>Access native features and SDKs</h1>

         <p>
         Make your app come to life
         with platform APIs, 3rd party SDKs,
         and native code.
-        Reuse your existing Java, Swift, and ObjC code.
+        Flutter lets you reuse your existing Java, Swift, and ObjC code, and access native features and SDKs on iOS and Android.
         </p>

         <p>
-        Here is a snippet from our <a href="https://github.com/flutter/flutter/tree/master/examples/platform_channel">interop example</a>.
+        Accessing platform features is easy.
+Here is a snippet from our <a href="https://github.com/flutter/flutter/tree/master/examples/platform_channel">interop example</a>:
         </p>

 {% prettify dart %}